 All organizations and businesses need to carefully monitor how they legally use the content of others (third-party content), and how they mitigate their copyright infringement risks.
+If copyright compliance is a priority in your school or business or organization, see the eight practical steps below.

 How to Ensure Copyright Compliance in 8 Steps